1gravity/Dancing-Links-Kotlin/README.md

 A database of the hardest known Sudoku puzzles is part of the extensive test suite.

+The same database is also used to measure performance of the algorithm X / dancing link based algorithm compared to a fairly optimized conventional solving algorithm.
+The algorithm X based solver is around 4 times faster.
+Note that if the conventional algorithm were a purely brute force algorithm (it's not) the difference would be considerably bigger.

 Build & Run
 -----------
 - Clone the repo